pozdnyavladimer-jpg/geometric-state-navigator/STATE_MODEL.md

 # STATE_MODEL: Six-Dimensional State Ontology
+## Quick Start

+To understand how this model behaves in practice:

+- Dual Brain Simulation → [link]
+- State propagation demo → [link]
+- Pattern evaluation demo → [link]

+These examples show how the six-dimensional state evolves under different conditions.
 This project uses a six-dimensional state model to represent, simulate, and regulate system behavior as a distributed field.

 Instead of optimizing a single scalar score, the system operates in a normalized vector space where each dimension captures a distinct aspect of system dynamics.